nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/frameworks/+page.svelte.md

 # Frameworks

+While svelte-fluent is framework-agnostic, these guides provide step-by-step instructions and best practices for integrating it seamlessly with your favorite frameworks.

 ## SvelteKit

+Follow this guide to integrate `svelte-fluent` into a SvelteKit project, covering initial setup, server-side language negotiation, and a complete form validation example.

 ### Initialize a SvelteKit app

-Use `npm create` to initialize an new SvelteKit project called `svelte-fluent-sveltekit`.
+Use `npm create` to initialize a new SvelteKit project called `svelte-fluent-sveltekit`.

 - Select "Skeleton project" when asked for the template
 - Select "Yes, using TypeScript syntax" when asked for typescript type checking